 This depends on the state or country you choose to elope in.
-Generally, you’ll need a marriage certificate or license pertaining to the locality, along with any necessary location permits for the place you are holding the ceremony at, and maybe an officiant.
-Most of the time, there will be a small fee towards a governing agency for a National Park elopement or similar public lands.
-Lastly, you’re gonna want to look up marriage laws by state and make sure that you have all the necessary identification and information for the county clerk to issue your marriage certificate before you arrive at the elopement location.
+You’ll need a marriage certificate or license pertaining to the locality, along with any necessary location permits for the place you are holding the ceremony at, and maybe an officiant.
+There might be a small fee towards a governing agency for a National Park elopement or similar public lands.
+Look up marriage laws by state and make sure that you have all the necessary information.

 Every state and every country has its own marriage laws, so the requirements are going to vary from place to place.
 Some states, like Virginia, might require that you have a judge, a minister, or a person appointed by the court to act as your officiant.
 There are other states that do not need a minister at all and allow you to self-solemnize and make a marriage completely legal with just the two of you.

 Another way to include an officiant is to have your family members, friends, or other people who are meaningful in your life get ordained so they can officially marry you.
 If you don’t love the idea of having a stranger act as your officiant, then don’t do that.
 It’s your wedding, you call the shots.
 Most states allow a friend or family member to become ordained through sites like Universal Life Church, Universal Ministries, and Rose Ministries.